bricker0/choropleth_map/README.md

 Choropleths are common in popular media because they are easy to make they are familiar.
 This improves consistency in their interpretation.
 Choropleth is often the default thematic technique for SDG indicators since SDG indicator data offer a single numerical value for the entire country.
 It is important to remember that these maps evoke a visual metaphor of continuous (it happens everywhere) and abrupt (it stops at the border) phenomena and, therefore, work best for mapping governmental activities, policies, and regulations fixed to political jurisdictions.
 However, any SDG indicator can be mapped in a choropleth map.
 You can read more about cartography and choropleth maps and other thematic map types in this paper <a href="https://www.mdpi.com/2220-9964/7/12/482/pdf">Challenges of mapping sustainable development goals indicators data</a>.

 However, choropleth maps have several limitations requiring unique design solutions.
 They suffer from the modifiable areal unit problem (MAUP) meaning the map looks different based on what area data are aggregated. <a href="https://uni-utrecht.maps.arcgis.com/apps/StorytellingSwipe/index.html?appid=7ce210f065214b55b4a9c458cdd8ff41">Read more and see an example of the MAUP here</a>.
 Section 1.8 of the Mapping for a Sustainable World book covers the MAUP.
-Choropleth maps arguably suffer from MAUP more than other thematic maps because the color symbolization is applied to the entire polygon itself rather than using additional symbols atop or across the polygon (as with proportional symbols, dot density, and isoline maps).
+Choropleth maps arguably suffer from MAUP more than other thematic maps because the color symbolization is applied to the entire polygon rather than using additional symbols atop or across the polygon (as with proportional symbols, dot density, and isoline maps).

 This is why absolute frequencies must be normalized into relative attributes on choropleth maps to ensure comparability across enumeration units of different sizes and shapes.
 For example, suppose you have seen any COVID-19 maps with total values of cases for each country.
 In that case, this is misleading because population and land area vary dramatically across the world and across a single country.
 For example Canada, is a huge land area with a small population.